Powerlearnproject/se-day1-assignment-wizerdy44/README.md

         Importance: It maximizes the model's performance by ensuring clarity, context, and specificity, leading to better and more useful results.
 Good prompt engineering helps in obtaining accurate answers, enhancing productivity, and reducing biases in AI interactions.
 ***************************************************************************************************************
-QUIZ: Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 ANSWER:
       Vague Prompt: